viromelab/tracespipe/README.md

 ### 2.2 Configuration ###

-To configure TRACESPipe add your FASTQ files gziped at folder
+To configure TRACESPipe add your FASTQ files gziped at the folder
 ```
 input_data/
 ```
-Then, add a file exclusively with name <b>meta\_info.txt</b> at folder
+Then, add a file exclusively with name <b>meta\_info.txt</b> at the folder
 ```
 meta_data/
 ```